XTRM Single Sign-On

 XTRM also supports the automatic creation of users provided the SAML payload includes all 4 additional, optional parameters.
-This provides an easy way for creating Partner Users without the Partner User Administrator having to create the users manually in the XTRM system to match what exists in the Partner Portal.
-Auto-creation is favored by larger sized Partners where their Partner User community is on the larger side.
+This provides an easy way for creating individual beneficiaries without the individuals employer having to create them manually in the XTRM system to match what exists in the Partner Portal.
+Auto-creation is favored by larger sized customers where their payment beneficiary community is on the larger side.

 Email- Used for Username

-An example of these optional parameters in a Single Sign-On request would look like this (in addition to the 3 required parameters listed above):
+An example of these optional parameters in a Single Sign-On for an SFDC request would look like this (in addition to the 3 required parameters listed above):